Dee68/milestone_project2/README.md

 ### Scope
 The project scope follows the minimal viable features approach for the initial project.
 However the scope is such that interactive features to enhance the user experience will be added in future.

 The project is to be a simple functioning online quiz game with multiple choice questions and a timer that checks for the user's answer.
 The project also includes a register form to get the user's name before starting the quiz.
 If the time runs out, the user can not choose an answer.
 The quiz consists of two levels.
 The user can get to the second and final level only after obtaining a minimal score of 5 or above for the first level.
+Also the time required per question is smaller in the second level.

 A fun feedback message will be generated with the user's score.